-The Regional District may request the Contractor to perform additional work within the park at the sole discretion of the Regional District.
+The Regional District may request the Consultant to perform additional design work for projects within the park at the sole discretion of The Regional District.
 The additional work will include:

 - a) The existing park has a rudimentary bicycle skills playground that may be impacted the construction of a new hall.
-The Contractor may be requested to relocate this park element. - b) The existing park has a small playground facility proximal to the proposed construction site.
-The Contractor may be asked to replace and/or make upgrades/alterations to the existing playground infrastructure and layout. - c) Beyond the creation of an accessible parking space, the Contractor may be asked to implement upgrades to the existing gravel parking lot to facilitate traffic flow and increase/improve available park capacity.
+Facilitating the relocation of this facility may require design work. - b) The existing park has a small playground facility proximal to the proposed construction site.
+Assistance with layout or redesign may be required. - c) Beyond the creation of an accessible parking space, upgrades to the existing gravel parking lot to facilitate traffic flow and increase/improve available park capacity may be required.
+This may require additional design work if it occurs.